Glycocholic acid

 Glycocholic acid, or cholylglycine, is a crystalline bile acid involved in the emulsification of fats.
 It occurs as a sodium salt in the bile of mammals.
 It is a conjugate of cholic acid with glycine.
 Its anion is called glycocholate.

+In a prospective study, positive associations were observed between prediagnostic plasma levels of seven conjugated bile acid metabolites, including glycocholic acid, and colon cancer risk.
+These findings support experimental data suggesting that high circulating bile acids promote colon cancer risk.